marcglasberg/asyncredux.com/flutter/other-packages/using-flutter-hooks-package.md

 # flutter_hooks

-How to use Async Redux with the `flutter_hooks` package?
+How to use AsyncRedux with the `flutter_hooks` package?

 Add the [flutter_hooks_async_redux](https://pub.dev/packages/flutter_hooks_async_redux) package to your app.
 This is a very lightweight package that provides a `useSelector` hook,